leomarcov/bunsen-scripts/README.md

 ## BunsenLabs-Postinstall
 **`bl-postinstall.sh`**: my personal postinstall scripts, themes and configs for BunsenLabs Helium.
 Althoughs is a collection of my particular useful themes may be interesting for someone.
-The script `bl-postinstall.sh` may exec all actions or only specific list:
+The script `bl-postinstall.sh` may exec all actions or only specific list.

+### Install
+Download the repository or clone it exec the script `bl-postinstall.sh`
 ```bash
 ./bl-postinstall.sh -h
 Install configs and themes after BunsenLabs  installation